zextras/tech-doc/source/carbonio/install/scenarios/scenario-a.rst

 ================

 This 5 Nodes scenario can be installed using Ansible\
-:far:`registered` [#f1]_: you need to setup a workstation to run Ansible playbooks (please refer to section :ref:`ansible-req` for directions and following), then download :download:`the Ansible playbook
+:far:`registered` [#f1]_: you need to setup a workstation to run Ansible playbooks (please refer to section :ref:`install-with-ansible` and following for directions on setting up the workstation), then download :download:`the Ansible inventory
 </playbook/carbonio-inventory-5nodes>`, replace the FQDN and values
-present in the file according to your planned |product|
+present in the file according to your planned |product| infrastructure (please refer to Section :ref:`ansible-env`).
+Once edited the inventory, you can :ref:`ansible-run`.
-infrastructure.

 .. dropdown:: Expand to see the whole template

+   :download:`Dowload the inventory
+   </playbook/carbonio-inventory-5nodes>`

    .. literalinclude:: /playbook/carbonio-inventory-5nodes